Katrina Sigvertsen - (BHS)

 I have a Bachelor in Health Studies (Massage & Neuromuscular Therapy) and I was awarded the Academic Excellence Award for 2015 from The New Zealand College of Massage as the top student.
 In addition I also have a Diploma in Health Science (Massage & Sports Therapy), a Diploma in Health Science (Therapeutic Massage) in which I was awarded the Student Clinic Performance Award for 2014 and I also hold a Certificate in Relaxation Massage from the New Zealand College of Massage.

-I have had over seven years experience within the massage industry and have worked with the Wellington Phoenix (Football), Wellington Saints (Basketball), Central Pulse (Netball), NRL teams, Olympic athletes, International Hockey teams, International Cyclists, Super Rugby, at the Oxfam Trailwalker 100km event in Taupo and with various other sporting individuals and teams at local, regional, national and international level.
+I have had over eight years experience within the massage industry and have worked with the Wellington Phoenix (Football), Wellington Saints (Basketball), Central Pulse (Netball), NRL teams, Olympic athletes, International Hockey teams, International Cyclists, Super Rugby, at the Oxfam Trailwalker 100km event in Taupo and with various other sporting individuals and teams at local, regional, national and international level.
 In addition to sportspeople I have had experience in the Neonatal Unit at Wellington Hospital, with Oncology patients and various medical conditions.